-Whether you’re on the lookout for souvenirs or not, a walk through Chiang Mai’s famous night bazaar is always a worthwhile experience for the lively atmosphere, the food, and of course, the chance to find a bargain.
+Whether you’re looking for souvenirs or not, a walk through Chiang Mai’s famous night bazaar is always a worthwhile experience for the lively atmosphere, the food, and the chance to find a bargain.

 The night bazaar in Chiang Mai is one of the most famous in Thailand—with good reason, as it is one of the oldest evening markets in the country.
 The massive sprawl of vendors goes on for several blocks and makes for an exciting evening.

-Its hundreds of twinkling lights look amazing in the dark and it’s definitely worth capturing the hustle and bustle of the place on camera.
+Its hundreds of twinkling lights look amazing in the dark, and it’s worth capturing the place's hustle and bustle on camera.

 15. Big Buddha, Phuket

 One of the top attractions in Phuket is the Big Buddha statue.
 From most of southern Phuket, the statue can be seen high up on Nakkerd Hills.
-The amazing statue is 45 meters tall and depicts Gautama Buddha, of whom Buddhism is founded upon.
+The statue is 45 meters tall and depicts Gautama Buddha, upon whom Buddhism is founded.

-As the statue is pretty high up on the hill, it can only be accessed by car or scooter.
+The statue is pretty high up on the hill, so it can only be accessed by car or scooter.
 So, you can drive yourself if you’re feeling brave or easily jump in a taxi - neither will cost much!

 Do remember to dress modestly if you’re going to visit and go at sunrise or sunset for some extra special lighting.